 Research is an ongoing process and there is a great deal of related research available from the Cornell Food and Brand Lab!
 The links below also provide some

-- Annotated Smarter Lunchrooms Scorecard Literature Review
+- Annotated Smarter Lunchrooms Scorecard Literature Review (being revised)

 - External Scholars Contributing to Smarter Lunchrooms Research

 - Short Version Smarter Lunchrooms Annotated Bibliography of Non-Cornell Research

 Some recent research findings:

 Awareness of Smarter Lunchrooms is growing!
 Awareness almost doubled from 2014 to 2015 (22% to 42%).

 Thousands of schools are using Smarter Lunchrooms strategies: Over 29,000 schools are using Smarter Lunchrooms strategies.